entro314-labs/VibeKit-VDK-CLI/CODE_OF_CONDUCT.md

 ### How to Report

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at **conduct@vdk.dev**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at **conduct@vdk.tools**.

 All complaints will be reviewed and investigated promptly and fairly.